privet100/exam4_microshell/README.md

+## Allowed functions
+malloc, free, write, close, fork, waitpid, signal, kill, exit, chdir, execve, dup, dup2, pipe, strcmp, strncmp

 ## Assignment (EN)
-Allowed functions: malloc, free, write, close, fork, waitpid, signal, kill, exit, chdir, execve, dup, dup2, pipe, strcmp, strncmp

 Write a program that will behave like executing a shell command
 - The command line to execute will be the arguments of this program